HIS2239 : Colonialism and Post-Colonialism in Egypt and Sudan

 8.Law, Order and the Colonial State

-10.Britain’s ‘Southern Policy’ and 'Closed Districts': Colonial Origins of Conflict in Sudan?
+10.Britain’s ‘Southern Policy’ + ‘Closed Districts’: the Origins of Southern Sudanese Secession

 12.Military Socialism: Nasser, Suez and the Free Officers in Egypt